sabledb-io/sabledb/README.md

 # SableDb

 A modern design to persistent `Redis`, written in `Rust`.
-Under the hood `SableDb` uses a shared nothing architecture (well, almost nothing) using `Rust`'s [tokio][4]'s runtime and threads (ecah thread is running its own Runtime that does not share anything with other threads).
+Under the hood `SableDb` uses a shared nothing architecture (well, almost nothing) using `Rust`'s [tokio][4]'s runtime and threads
+(each thread is running its own Runtime that does not share anything with other threads).
 All tasks spawned in a thread, are "local threads" which require no locking in order to exchange data via channels.

-For the underlying storage, `SableDb` uses [`RocksDb`][3] binding for `Rust`. `RocksDb` is a good compromise between persistency and performance.
+For the underlying storage, `SableDb` uses [`RocksDb`][3] binding for `Rust`. `RocksDb` is a good compromise between durability and performance.

 ## Building